2023 Best Communication & Journalism Schools in Vermont

 Top Vermont Schools in Communication & Journalism

-Our analysis found Saint Michael’s College to be the best school for communication and journalism students who want to pursue a degree in Vermont.
-Located in the suburb of Colchester, Saint Michael's is a private not-for-profit school with a small student population.
+Our 2023 rankings named Saint Michael’s College the best school in Vermont for communication and journalism students.
+Located in the medium-sized suburb of Colchester, Saint Michael's is a private not-for-profit school with a small student population.

 The average amount in student loans that communication and journalism majors at Saint Michael's take out is $27,000.